zsteinkamp/steinkamp.us/README.md

 - `make devup` - Start the development mode server and tail the logs
 - `make devdown` - Stop the development mode server
 - `make prod` - Build and start/restart the production server then tail the logs.
 Can be safely interrupted (`Ctrl-C`) without stopping the server.

+## TODOs

+Ideas for future enhancements or fixes:

+* Change layout to fixed left column, scrolling body
+* Embed for musics-hosted musics to replace bandcamp